little-angry-clouds/haproxy-network-ingress/README.md

 It's a resource very similar to the ingress in the way that exposes kubernetes aplications (it can export arbitrary things, thought), but if the ingress exposes them as a HTTP proxy, the Network Ingress exposes them as a TCP proxy.
+You may want to see it's [design document](./docs/network-ingress-design.md).

 Why would you want a TCP proxy in Kubernetes, you may ask?
 There's at least two use cases (if you find more, please open an issue!).